Approximating outcome probabilities of linear optical circuits: Simulability of Gaussian boson sampling (Proof of Theorem )

 Then for $\gamma=0$ and $s=0$, the range of $f_{\text{on},j}(\beta_j,\eta,r_j,0,0)=1-2e^{-2|\beta_j|^2}$ is on $[-1,1]$, thus the poly-box condition is satisfied for all input squeezing and loss parameter.

-Now we investigate whether an efficient estimation of GBS probability within multiplicative error is possible.
-To do that, we consider Gaussian states which can have the $s_{\max}>1$, where the covariance matrix of $i$th mode state is given by
+Now we investigate whether an efficient estimation of GBS probability within multiplicative-error is possible.
+To do that, we consider Gaussian states which can have $s_{\max}>1$, where the covariance matrix of $i$th mode state is given by

 These are squeezed thermal states, in which pure squeezed states undergo a thermal noise with average photon number $n_{\text{th}}$ instead of the vacuum loss.
 In this case $-1<s\leq a_-(\eta,n_{\text{th}},r_{\max})$ for given $\eta$, $n_{\text{th}}$, and $r_{\max}$.
 Then we need to check the log-concavity of $f_{\text{on},j}$ such that